nishantjr/nishantjr.github.com/_posts/2015-06-15-kashmir-and-ladhak.markdown

   - src: "drass-view.jpg"
     title: "Dras view"
   - src: "saahil-dras-view.jpg"
 ---

-Checked in to 'Lonely Guest House' in Shrinagar, and made friends with Aijas, the owner quickly.
-Drank Kawah and upacked our bikes.
-He gave us space to keep
----

 Checked in to 'Lonely Guest House' in Shrinagar, and made friends with Aijas,